wazuh/wazuh-documentation/source/packaging/generate-osx-package.rst

       --altool-password             [Optional] Temporary password to use altool from Xcode.

-Below, you will find some examples of how to build OSX packages.
+Below, you will find some examples of how to build macOS packages.

 .. code-block:: console

   # ./generate_wazuh_packages.sh -b v3.11.0 -s /tmp

-This will build a 3.11.0 Wazuh agent OSX  package and store it in ``/tmp``.
+This will build a 3.11.0 Wazuh agent macOS  package and store it in ``/tmp``.

 .. code-block:: console

   # ./generate_wazuh_packages.sh -b v3.11.0 -s /tmp -j 6

-This will also build a 3.11.0 Wazuh agent OSX package and store it in ``/tmp`` but will use 6 jobs to compile the sources.
+This will also build a 3.11.0 Wazuh agent macOS package and store it in ``/tmp`` but will use 6 jobs to compile the sources.

 .. code-block:: console